-We believe that delving deep at the onset of the work is both crucial and essential for revealing your options and choices.
+WealthPoint’s experienced team believes that delving deep at the onset of the work is both crucial and essential for revealing your options and choices.
 Bypassing or rushing through this early stage of discovery often results in one of three outcomes.
-First, lack of clarity stymies confidence and pushes decisions down the road.
+First, lack of clarity and proper forecasting stymies confidence and pushes decisions down the road.
 Second, the solutions that are executed are band-aids that either don’t solve the full issue or create unanticipated problems in seemingly unrelated areas.
-Third, lack of early stage information reduces the net value of the business or the net proceeds to the entrepreneur.
+Third, the lack of early-stage information reduces the net value of the business or the net proceeds to the entrepreneur.

 Our deep discovery begins with helping you Know your story from here forward.
 All of our clients are life-long leaders, focused on everyone else’s needs – family, key lieutenants, customers and vendors.
 Now is the time in your journey to allow that spotlight to shift to you.
-Entrepreneurs struggle with who they’ll be outside of the business.
+Entrepreneurs struggle with who they’ll be outside of the business, after exit or a merger.
 Together, we unearth and refine what can make life fulfilling and joyful once you’ve monetized your life’s work.

 Deep discovery also includes hearing from all stakeholders at the onset of the process.
 The primary stakeholder is the operating business itself because all other stakeholders rely on it for cash flow.
 Next, we look at who has been instrumental in getting you to where you are today.
 Who are the people that – if they weren’t here yesterday – it would impact the future success of the business?
 This group typically includes key lieutenants (family and non-lineage), longstanding trusted advisors, and others who may have a voice and the ability to offer wisdom.